 Because Breeze and Voyager share the same underlying database architecture, upgrading does not require a full data export and reimport the way switching vendors does.
 Your financial history, lease data, and tenant records carry forward.
 This is a genuine advantage of starting on Breeze: the migration path to Voyager is smoother than migrating from a competitor's platform.

 That said, a Breeze-to-Voyager migration is not just flipping a switch.
 It involves chart of accounts restructuring to take advantage of Voyager's multi-segment GL, module configuration for the new capabilities you are adding, user permission design across Voyager's granular security model, and retraining your team on a more complex interface.
-Plan for 8 to 16 weeks with an experienced implementation partner.
+Plan for 8 to 16 weeks with an experienced implementation consultant.

 We guided Meadows Commercial Properties through a platform modernization from one of the last Yardi DOS installations to Breeze Premier, and we have taken operators from Breeze to Voyager with deployment of ancillary products across multiple communities.
 The key to a smooth migration is treating it as a fresh implementation opportunity: rethink your chart of accounts, clean up your data, and configure the new modules around how your business actually operates rather than replicating your Breeze setup in Voyager.

-Cost Implications: Getting the Decision Right
+Decision Risk: Getting the Tier Right

 Not sure which Yardi tier fits your portfolio?